 I am now living in Boston.
 I am a seasoned veteran photographer with over 20 years experience plus 18 years experience previously in video and film production as a video cameraman in NYC.

 I use top of the line Nikon Gear.
 My main rig is a Nikon D800 with 24-70mm f2.8 lens and SB-910 Flash Unit.
 My second camera is a Nikon D810 with a Sigma Art 135mm f2 lens.
-I have an assortment of other lenses but these two do the job.
+I have an assortment of other lenses I use as needed.

 The power of a photograph is undeniable.
 Photography is an art form and journalistic at the same time.
 I love the artistic and technical aspects of photography.
 In addition to the moment in time and space when you press the shutter capturing emotions in light and shadow.